 That’s why it’s important to pay attention when someone is contacting you.

 If they’re only reaching out late at night, it’s a good indication that they’re not really interested in getting to know you better but instead seeking a booty call in which they will devalue you afterward.

-Toxic Thoughtfulness: is a manipulative game that some people play in order to keep others interested without any intention of pursuing anything further.
+Toxic Thoughtfulness: this is a manipulative game that some people play in order to keep others interested without any intention of pursuing anything further.

 It usually starts with checking in on someone’s day or following up about something specific.

 Once the recipient responds, the emotionally unavailable person may not message them back for days, or they may respond with an answer that is short and surface-level to string people along..